krkn-chaos/krkn/utils/chaos_recommender/README.md

     - `MEM`: list of memory related tests available in Krkn
     - `NETWORK`: list of network related tests available in Krkn
     - `CPU`: list of memory related tests available in Krkn
+  - `threshold`: Specify the threshold to use for comparison and identifying outliers
+  - `cpu_threshold`: Specify the cpu threshold to compare with the cpu limits set on the pods and identify outliers
+  - `mem_threshold`: Specify the memory threshold to compare with the memory limits set on the pods and identify outliers

 *TIP:* to collect prometheus endpoint and token from your OpenShift cluster you can run the following commands:
         ```